jeremiahogutu/parking-app/README.md

 # parking-app
-An SPA to manage customer parking.
+An app to manage customer parking.